MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/find-and-release-quarantined-messages-as-a-user.md

 ms.assetid: efff08ec-68ff-4099-89b7-266e3c4817be
 ms.collection:
 - M365-security-compliance
 description: "As an Office 365 user, you can view, release, and delete your quarantined messages (messages where you are a recipient, and spam filtering quarantined the message as spam or bulk email).
-You view and manage your quarantined messages in the Security & Compliance Center."
+You view and manage your quarantined messages in the Security &amp; Compliance Center." ms.custom: seo-marvel-apr2020
 ---

 # Find and release quarantined messages as a user in Office 365